 Bigos is traditional Polish dish served for instance during Christmas.

-Originally bigos is made with addition of cubed sausage.
+Originally bigos is made with addition of cubed sausage which can be easily added later on or replaced with veggie sausages.